StorageOS supports encryption for data-at-rest and data-in-transit.

 Key Management Best Practices

-StorageOS does not store encryption keys outside of Kubernetes secrets.
-Backups are therefore imperative in case the Kubernetes etcd is lost.
+StorageOS saves encryption keys in Kubernetes Secrets.
+Backups are therefore imperative in case the Kubernetes Etcd is lost.
 StorageOS has no ability to decrypt a volume whose encryption keys have been lost.

-Secrets in Kubernetes are not encrypted by default, they are stored in the Kubernetes etcd in simple Base64 encoding.
-As StorageOS encryption keys are stored as Kubernetes Secrets, this means that anyone with access to a Kubernetes etcd installation can read encryption keys and decrypt encrypted volumes, unless the cluster has an external secrets store.
+Secrets in Kubernetes are not encrypted by default, they are stored in the Kubernetes Etcd in simple Base64 encoding.
+As StorageOS encryption keys are stored as Kubernetes Secrets, this means that anyone with access to a Kubernetes Etcd installation can read encryption keys and decrypt volumes, unless the cluster has an external secrets store.

 Secrets are not garbage-collected by StorageOS.
 To clean up completely upon deletion of a volume it is necessary to also delete that volume’s secret.
 There is no benefit to doing this, however.